libreuniversity/university/README.md

 # Libre University

-> Big thanks to [Tuxy](https://github.com/tuxy) for allowing me to use this repository for the project.

-This is the alpha source code for Libre University ([www.libre.university](http://www.libre.university/)).
+This is the alpha source code for Libre University ([www.libre.university](https://www.libre.university/)).
 More documentation soon.

 ## Install